TorstenScholz/h2i/README.md

 </pre>

 ## Influxdb
+Setting up the h2i database in influxdb can be done with the follwing command.

+`$ curl --user admin:password -XPOST 'http://localhost:8086/query' --data-urlencode 'q=CREATE DATABASE "h2i"'`

 For every defined type of the given device id the following informations are stored inside the influxdb.
 <pre>
 EXAMPLE: